 \subsection{10 qubits NISQ scenario.
 Topology study}

-Last, we scale the problem for a many-body state of 10 qubits.
+Now we scale the problem for a many-body state of 10 qubits.
 We opt for testing three types of networks for $sine$ only nonlinear term:

-In Fig.~\ref{fig:10 qubits full noise}, we can at what extent the topology design can influence the production of entanglement between bipartitions.
-In the plot (a), we can see the action of $\mathcal{U}_{10}^{[5-9]}$.
+In Fig.~\ref{fig:10 qubits full noise}, we can see to what extent the topology design can influence the production of entanglement between bipartitions.
+In plot (a), we can see the action of $\mathcal{U}_{10}^{[5-9]}$.
 Our engineering approach is particularly effective for symmetric bi-partition.
 Forcing the entanglement into B= [0,1,2,3], instead, is more difficult.
 Comparing panel (b) with (c), we can see how the network $\mathcal{U}_{10}^{[0-3]} $ and $\mathcal{W}_{10}^{[0-3]}$ redistribute it.
 It is worth to highlight is that $\mathcal{U}_{10}^{[0-3]} $, in panel (b), has fewer gates, 12 instead of 14, but has better performance, obtaining $\sim6$ of negativity against the $\sim5.6$ from $\mathcal{W}_{10}^{[0-3]} $.
-So, for non-symmetric bi-partitions, increasing the number of gates does not seem to be a fruitful path.
+So, for non-symmetric bi-partitions, increasing the number of gates is not fruitful.

-The topology distributes the entanglement between the sub-partition B = [0,1,2,3,4], which can achieve a value of $\sim10$ for a theoretical upper-bound of $\sim 15$, while for B = [0,1,2] we obtain a gain but a relatively small value of negativity of $\sim3$.
-This means that the topology structure does affect the many-body properties of the outcome state.
+The topology distributes the entanglement between the sub-partition B = [0,1,2,3,4], which can achieve a value of $\sim10$ for a theoretical upper-bound of $\sim 15$, while for B = [0,1,2] will increase by a relatively small value, reaching a negativity value around $\sim3$.
+This means that the topological structure affects the many-body properties of the outcome state.

-\section{conclusion}

-We have introduced a low-depth, linearly scaling quantum neural network architecture for entanglement engineering, inspired by memory-enabled photonic components and incorporating physically motivated nonlinear activation functions.
-By combining nonlinearity with simple two-qubit beam-splitter–based operations and using the Meyer-Wallach as a surrogate cost function, the proposed framework enhances the expressive power of quantum circuits without increasing circuit depth beyond linear scaling.

-Through numerical simulations and Monte Carlo sampling over circuit topologies, we identified network structures capable of efficiently generating highly entangled pure states, using several two-qubit operations proportional to the system size.
-These results highlight the central role of nonlinearity and topology in enabling scalable multipartite entanglement generation.
+Last, we certify genuine multipartite entanglement by excluding biseparability using the PPT-mixture SDP criterion \cite{TamingEntanglement}.
+The SDP becomes infeasible already when restricting to 1|9 bipartitions, which implies that the state is not a PPT mixture and therefore is GME.

+\section{Conclusion}